to develop an awareness of attitudes

 - peers, family, society and culture will influence values.

-Debrief immediately after a values learning experience to allow students to share feelings generated from the activity, summarise the important points learned, and personalise the issues/dilemmas to real-life situations.
+Debrief immediately after a values learning experience to allow students to share feelings generated from the activity, summarise the important points learned, and personalise the issues/dilemmas by relating them to hypothetical real-life scenarios.